burlachenkok/burlachenkok.github.io/_posts/2024-09-27-do-not-compress-gradients-in-random-reshuffling.md

 Our recent rebuttal was quite effective.
 We successfully convinced the reviewers that our work is deserving of acceptance at one of the most prestigious conferences in the field of Machine Learning.

-(Only) together, we could convince the reviewers of the importance of our work.
+Only together, we could convince the reviewers of the importance of our work.
 And of course, it required a lot of energy, persistence, a clean mind, sharpness in the claims, and patience.

-Only the original authors know that our paper faced rejection from several conferences in the past.
+Our paper faced rejection from several conferences in the past.
 However, we remained determined to resubmit because we believed in the strength of our results, and we never gave up.

 ---